rickarter/Heat-Transfer-Simulation/README.md

-# ThermalConductivitySimulation
+# Heat Transfer Simulation
- A simplified simulation of thermal conductivity
+ A simple simulation of heat transfer